Omolola436/automatedropa/replit.md

-# GDPR ROPA System
+# Privacy ROPA System

 ## Overview

-This is a comprehensive GDPR Record of Processing Activities (ROPA) management system built with Flask and SQLite.
+This is a comprehensive Privacy Record of Processing Activities (ROPA) management system built with Flask and SQLite.
 The system enables organizations to manage their data processing activities in compliance with GDPR requirements through a web-based interface with role-based access control, automated features, and comprehensive audit logging.

 ## System Architecture